 When people think of offshore work, their minds often go straight to the negatives.
 Luckily, these misconceptions about offshore work are untrue.
 Let’s debunk some of the top myths surrounding offshore work.

-Offshore workers present a security problem: false.
+- Offshore Workers Present a Security Problem: false.
 Security issues are best prevented by good protocols and contracts.
 Understandably, companies are concerned about the security of their products.
 They believe that because they’re passing a project to a third-party worker or team, their intellectual property rights could be at risk.
 However, security issues are easily resolved by ensuring that files are exchanged in a protected environment - which remote workers understand very well - and that contracts specify how technologies can and can’t be used.
+An employer of record company can help with compliance and legal security issues which might arise.

 Now that we’ve talked about the misconceptions surrounding offshore workers, let’s explain the advantages in detail.
 There are plenty of good reasons why you should hire offshore workers for your next projects.
 Here’s why they might make a great addition to your team: